Preventing Depression in Older Adults: 12 Strategies to Boost Mental Health

 Staying Social

 Staying social is of utmost importance when it comes to depression prevention.
-Social circles are built-in at the right senior living community.
-The right senior living communities are designed to increase meaningful senior socialization and enhance connections between neighbors in order to boost emotional, mental, and physical health.
+At the right senior living community, social circles are built into the culture.
+The right senior living communities are designed to increase meaningful senior socialization and enhance connections between neighbors to boost emotional, mental, and physical health.

-It's true that our social circles get smaller as we age.
-That’s why the companionship that comes with a senior living community is so important.
-From meals to activities to staff, the right community makes sure its residents get the companionship they need, Plus, with all of Cedarhurst’s special programming and activities, the possibilities for new friends and companionship are just a step out the front door, every day.
+Our social circles get smaller as we age, which is why the companionship that comes with life in a senior living community is so important.
+The right community makes sure its residents get the companionship they need—and with all of Cedarhurst’s special programming and activities, the possibilities for new friendships are just a step out the front door every day.

 Eating Well

-Eating well is a big thing.
-For seniors, the food has to be not just delicious but also nutritious.
-The Crafted by Cedarhurst℠ culinary program is based on the belief that beautiful, delicious food affirms good living.
+Eating well is important at every stage of life.
+Food has to be not just appetizing and delicious but also nutritious.
+The Crafted by Cedarhurst℠ culinary program, which is available in almost every Cedarhurst community, is based on the belief that desirable, delicious food affirms good living.
 With always-available dining choices, daily specials, fresh soups, and tailored-to-you service, we make dining a delectable way to stay connected while also staying nourished.

 The Holistic Approach to Aging and Health with Senior Living